 Dogs are wonderful pets, and many Americans consider their dogs a part of their family.
-According to the American Veterinary Medical Association, about 36 percent of homes in the US own at least one pet dog, and reports that the country is home to more than 70 million pet dogs.
+According to the American Veterinary Medical Association, about 36 percent of homes in the U.S. own at least one pet dog, and report that the country is home to more than 70 million pet dogs.
 Furthermore, research from the Centers for Disease Control and Prevention suggests that owning a dog can have multiple health benefits, including reducing blood pressure, decreasing cholesterol levels, helping with feelings of loneliness, and giving owners more opportunities to exercise and socialize.

 However, no matter how wonderful a pet dog may be, they still have the potential to cause serious bite injuries under the wrong circumstances.
 The CDC states that around 4.5 million people report being bitten by dogs in the U.S. every year.
-Many of these injuries don’t cause severe or lasting trauma, but sometimes dog bites can be severe.
+Many of these injuries don't cause severe or lasting trauma, but sometimes dog bites can be severe.
 When dogs become aggressive, they are liable to leave people with injuries that are difficult and expensive to recover from.
-In the most extreme cases, dog bites can leave people with life-long symptoms and even cause fatal injuries.
+In extreme cases, dog bites can leave people with life-long symptoms and even cause fatal injuries.

 - Around 1,000 people in the U.S. require emergency medical care for dog bites daily.

 - Around 92 percent of dog bites involving fatal injuries are caused by male dogs.

 - Around one-quarter of fatal dog attacks involve dogs on chains.

-- Insurance companies in the U.S. pay over one billion dollars for dog bite injuries annually.
+- U.S. insurance companies pay over one billion dollars for dog bite injuries annually.

-- Close to two-thirds of bites happen on or near the injured person’s home.
+- About two-thirds of bites happen on or near the injured person's home.